lognormal

 ) -> Result<Tensor<T>, TensorError>

 Create a Tensor with values drawn from a log-normal distribution.
 A random variable is log-normally distributed if the logarithm of the random variable is normally distributed.
-The parameters mean
+The parameters mean and std are the mean and standard deviation of the underlying normal distribution.

 Parameters:

-: Mean (μ) of the underlying normal distribution.
+mean: Mean (μ) of the underlying normal distribution.

-: Standard deviation (σ) of the underlying normal distribution.
+std: Standard deviation (σ) of the underlying normal distribution.
 Must be positive.

-: Shape of the output tensor.
+shape: Shape of the output tensor.

 Returns:

-containing random values from the log-normal distribution.
+Tensor with type T containing random values from the log-normal distribution.

 Examples: